AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Function_Contexts_and_Objects.md

     Solution
     ```
     Hello from the global scope!
-    Hello from teh function scope!
+    Hello from the function scope!
     ```

 4. What will the code below output?